 - The kits and equipment: numerous retailers and manufacturers attend, too, so you have the chance to buy all you need to try and match the kind of models and layouts on display

 - The activities: live demonstrations of the modeller’s art, and (possibly) workshops and lectures

 Nor is this a national event only: GoModelling attracts participants from across Europe.
 In 2020, modellers and modelling associations from around nine countries were due to attend, and commercial organisations from around eight.

 2021 dates and tickets

-I don’t have dates for GoModelling 2021 yet.
-The 2020 event was planned for the weekend of March 14th and 15th.
+I don’t have dates for GoModelling 2021 yet, though mid-March is usual.
 No ticket is required for the event per se.
 However, you do need one to get inside the Museum of Military History (or use a sightseeing pass).

 Event opening hours match those of the museum (usually 9am to 5pm).

 Just find your way to the Heeresgeschichtliches Museum and go inside.